 Skilled Work Experience

 To qualify as a Skilled Worker, the applicant must have at least one year of full time skilled work experience.
 Skilled occupations are those that fall under skill types 0, A, or B of the National Occupation Classification (NOC), which is a comprehensive listing of employment occupations in Canada.
-NOC 0 occupations are managerial in nature, NOC A occupations are professional, and NOC B occupations are technical jobs and skilled trades.
-“Full time” experience is at least 30 hours per week of continuous employment, or the equivalent in part-time work.
-This experience must have been gained within the last 10 years in order to be counted.
+An applicant must have work experience in an occupation that falls under one of the TEER 0, TEER 1, TEER 2, and TEER 3 categories.
+TEER 0 occupations are managerial in nature, TEER 1 occupations are professional, and TEER 2 and 3 cover occupations that require a college diploma or apprenticeship training such as technical jobs and skilled trades.

-A preliminary requirement for applicants under the Skilled Worker category is to pass a point system test called the Comprehensive Ranking System (CRS) designed to assess whether they are likely to become successfully established in Canada.
+A preliminary requirement for applicants under the Skilled Worker category is to pass a point system test designed to assess whether they are likely to become successfully established in Canada.
 The point system measures six factors related to the applicant and assigns a score to each factor.
 If the applicant’s total score meets the pass mark then they potentially qualify under the Skilled Worker category.
 A total of 100 points are available and the pass mark is currently set at 67.
 The factors measured under the point system are: